MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

 <details>
 <summary>Others: 2021</summary>

+- A Survey on Green Deep Learning. [[paper]](https://arxiv.org/abs/2111.05193)
+  - Jingjing Xu, Wangchunshu Zhou, Zhiyi Fu, Hao Zhou, Lei Li.
+  - Key Word: Compact Networks; Energy Efficiency.
+  - <details><summary>Digest</summary> Green deep learning is an increasingly hot research field that appeals to researchers to pay attention to energy usage and carbon emission during model training and inference.
+The target is to yield novel results with lightweight and efficient technologies.
+Many technologies can be used to achieve this goal, like model compression and knowledge distillation.
+This paper focuses on presenting a systematic review of the development of Green deep learning technologies.
+We classify these approaches into four categories: (1) compact networks, (2) energy-efficient training strategies, (3) energy-efficient inference approaches, and (4) efficient data usage.
+For each category, we discuss the progress that has been achieved and the unresolved challenges.

+- Sustainable AI: Environmental Implications, Challenges and Opportunities. [[paper]](https://arxiv.org/abs/2111.00364)
+  - Carole-Jean Wu, Ramya Raghavendra, Udit Gupta, Bilge Acun, Newsha Ardalani, Kiwan Maeng, Gloria Chang, Fiona Aga Behram, James Huang, Charles Bai, Michael Gschwind, Anurag Gupta, Myle Ott, Anastasia Melnikov, Salvatore Candido, David Brooks, Geeta Chauhan, Benjamin Lee, Hsien-Hsin S. Lee, Bugra Akyildiz, Maximilian Balandat, Joe Spisak, Ravi Jain, Mike Rabbat, Kim Hazelwood.
+  - Key Word: Sustainable AI; Carbon Footprint.
+  - <details><summary>Digest</summary> This paper explores the environmental impact of the super-linear growth trends for AI from a holistic perspective, spanning Data, Algorithms, and System Hardware.
+We characterize the carbon footprint of AI computing by examining the model development cycle across industry-scale machine learning use cases and, at the same time, considering the life cycle of system hardware.
+Taking a step further, we capture the operational and manufacturing carbon footprint of AI computing and present an end-to-end analysis for what and how hardware-software design and at-scale optimization can help reduce the overall carbon footprint of AI.

+- Compute and Energy Consumption Trends in Deep Learning Inference. [[paper]](https://arxiv.org/abs/2109.05472)
+  - Radosvet Desislavov, Fernando Martínez-Plumed, José Hernández-Orallo.
+  - Key Word: Compute and Energy Consumption.
+  - <details><summary>Digest</summary> We focus on inference costs rather than training costs, as the former account for most of the computing effort, solely because of the multiplicative factors.
+Also, apart from algorithmic innovations, we account for more specific and powerful hardware (leading to higher FLOPS) that is usually accompanied with important energy efficiency optimisations.
+We also move the focus from the first implementation of a breakthrough paper towards the consolidated version of the techniques one or two year later.

+- Energy-Efficient Distributed Machine Learning in Cloud Fog Networks. [[paper]](https://arxiv.org/abs/2105.10048)
+  - Mohammed M. Alenazi, Barzan A. Yosuf, Sanaa H. Mohamed, Taisir E.H.
+El-Gorashi, Jaafar M. H. Elmirghani.
+  - Key Word: Energy Efficiency; Internet-of-Things; Cloud Networks.
+  - <details><summary>Digest</summary> We propose a distributed ML approach where the processing can take place in intermediary devices such as IoT nodes and fog servers in addition to the cloud.
+We abstract the ML models into Virtual Service Requests (VSRs) to represent multiple interconnected layers of a Deep Neural Network (DNN).
+Using Mixed Integer Linear Programming (MILP), we design an optimization model that allocates the layers of a DNN in a Cloud/Fog Network (CFN) in an energy efficient way.

+- Carbon Emissions and Large Neural Network Training. [[paper]](https://arxiv.org/abs/2104.10350)
+  - David Patterson, Joseph Gonzalez, Quoc Le, Chen Liang, Lluis-Miquel Munguia, Daniel Rothchild, David So, Maud Texier, Jeff Dean.
+  - Key Word: Carbon Emissions.
+  - <details><summary>Digest</summary> We highlight the following opportunities to improve energy efficiency and CO2 equivalent emissions (CO2e): Large but sparsely activated DNNs can consume less than 1/10th the energy of large, dense DNNs without sacrificing accuracy despite using as many or even more parameters.
+Geographic location matters for ML workload scheduling since the fraction of carbon-free energy and resulting CO2e vary ~5X-10X, even within the same country and the same organization.

+- A first look into the carbon footprint of federated learning. [[paper]](https://arxiv.org/abs/2102.07627)
+  - Xinchi Qiu, Titouan Parcollet, Javier Fernandez-Marques, Pedro Porto Buarque de Gusmao, Daniel J. Beutel, Taner Topal, Akhil Mathur, Nicholas D. Lane.
+  - Key Word: Federated Learning; Carbon Footprint; Energy Analysis.
+  - <details><summary>Digest</summary> This paper offers the first-ever systematic study of the carbon footprint of FL.
+First, we propose a rigorous model to quantify the carbon footprint, hence facilitating the investigation of the relationship between FL design and carbon emissions.
+Then, we compare the carbon footprint of FL to traditional centralized learning.
+Our findings show that FL, despite being slower to converge in some cases, may result in a comparatively greener impact than a centralized equivalent setup.
+We performed extensive experiments across different types of datasets, settings, and various deep learning models with FL.
+Finally, we highlight and connect the reported results to the future challenges and trends in FL to reduce its environmental impact, including algorithms efficiency, hardware capabilities, and stronger industry transparency.

 - Reliable and Trustworthy Machine Learning for Health Using Dataset Shift Detection. [[paper]](https://arxiv.org/abs/2110.14019)
   - Chunjong Park, Anas Awadalla, Tadayoshi Kohno, Shwetak Patel. *NeurIPS 2021*
   - Key Word: Healthcare; Health Screening and Diagnosis; Dataset Shift Detection.